-Mobile gaming used to mean Game Boy, PSP, Nintendo DS — another device to carry around that, usually, couldn't replicate the experience of a home console.
+Mobile gaming used to mean Game Boy, PSP, Nintendo DS — another device to carry around that usually couldn't replicate the experience of a home console.
 Well, those days are over.
 High-quality, powerful games are now available on the phone you already have in your pocket.
-Whether you have an iPhone or an Android device, or a Samsung or Google phone, you probably have a gaming machine on hand.
+Whether you have an iPhone, Samsung Galaxy, or OnePlus phone, you probably have a gaming machine on hand.

 But what if you're in the market for a gaming phone?
 Which phones are specifically best for those AAA titles like Modern Combat 5, Minecraft, and Pixel Gun 3D?
 And what makes a good gaming phone anyway?